Drew Wrigley

-Drew Howard Wrigley (born October 10, 1965) is an American attorney, lawyer, and politician from North Dakota.
-Wrigley currently serves as the attorney general of North Dakota after being appointed to the position by Governor Doug Burgum following the death of Wayne Stenehjem.
-Wrigley previously served as the United States Attorney for the District of North Dakota from 2001 to 2009 and again from 2019 to 2021, appointed by President George W. Bush and Donald Trump, respectively.
+Drew Howard Wrigley (born October 10, 1965) is an American lawyer and politician from North Dakota.
+Wrigley serves as the attorney general of North Dakota.
+He declared his candidacy for the office in early January 2022.
+Weeks later, then-incumbent Wayne Stenehjem died unexpectedly, and Governor Doug Burgum appointed Wrigley to serve the final year of that term.
+Wrigley was elected to a four-year term in November 2022, garnering 71% of the vote.
+Wrigley previously served as the United States attorney for the District of North Dakota from 2001 to 2009 and again from 2019 to 2021, appointed by President George W. Bush and Donald Trump, respectively.
 Between his terms as United States attorney, Wrigley served as the 37th lieutenant governor of North Dakota from 2010 to 2016.